waldo-irc/learn.py/README.md

 # installation
 &nbsp;

-Simply put learn.py, bookiecmds.py, and dictionary in your .sopel/modules folder, and activate both bookiecmds.py and learn.py module.
+Simply put learn.py, bookiecmds.py, and dictionary in your .sopel/modules folder, and activate both bookiecmds and learn modules.
 &nbsp;

 bookiecmds.py contains all the new commands, dictionary is the dictionary it grabs the commands from, and learn.py is the main module that does the heavy lifting.